andorei/dbang/doc/sources.md

 # Data Sources

+	version 0.3

-Data sources, or databases, used by the utilities are defined in dict `sources` in file `conf/sources.py`.
+Data sources, or databases, used by the utilities are defined in dictionary `sources` in file `conf/sources.py`.

 Here is an example: